tobiasjpark/Serverless-Federated-Learning/README.md

 4. Set up DynamoDB
     - Create a table named "clients" with primary partition key "device_id" (String).
 This is used to keep track of all registered clients.
     - Create a table named "mutex-locked-clients" with primary partition key "ResourceId" (Number).
 This is used to implement mutex locking.
+    - Create a table named "timestamps" with primary partition key "Version" (Number) and with Capacity set to "On-Demand" (the default capacity option may not be high enough to handle the load on this table, depending on the number of clients you have running at once).
+This is used for the logging of timestamps to measure system performance of each client and lambda function during each global round.
+This data could also be used to create a customized client selection algorithm based on client performance measurements.
 5. Set up clients
     - Note: The client code uses the hostname of the client device as its unique ID for the serverless federated learning system.
 For this reason, make sure that each client has a different hostname.
 Additionally, the semicolon character `;` should not be present in any hostname as this is a special character.
     - Make sure a relatively up-to-date version of Python 3 is installed on the client device.
-    - Follow steps 1-3 to set up Greengrass V2 on each of your client devices: https://docs.aws.amazon.com/greengrass/v2/developerguide/getting-started.html#install-greengrass-v2
+To install the necessary python libraries, run `pip3 install torch boto3 torchvision` in a terminal.
+    - If running the client on Greengrass, or if your host environment does not have your AWS credentials set, you may also need to set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the `client.py` file - see the Client Configuration Options under the Architecture section of this guide above.
+    - If you'd like, you can run the client code directly on the bare metal device by simply running `python3 client.py` from the `client` directory.
+    - If you wish to run the client in AWS Greengrass, the python files in the `client` directory can simply be packaged as Greengrass V2 artifacts.
+See the Greengrass V2 documentation for instructions on installing Greengrass on your device and deploying the client code in Greengrass: https://docs.aws.amazon.com/greengrass/v2/developerguide/getting-started.html#install-greengrass-v2
       - Greengrass V2 runs the client code in a separate Linux user account.
 To ensure that the client code has access to certain python libraries, they must be installed as root.
-    - Go to the client folder and run the following command to deploy the client code to your client device:

-      ```
-      sudo /greengrass/v2/bin/greengrass-cli deployment create \
-      --recipeDir ~/greengrasstest/recipes \
-      --artifactDir ~/greengrasstest/artifacts \
-      --merge "com.federated.client=1.0.0"
-      ```

-    - If you desire, follow steps 5 and 6 in the above guide to create your component in the AWS IoT Greengrass service and more easily deploy it to multiple client devices with Greengrass V2 installed.

       - Greengrass unfortunately is rather picky in regards to allowing the client code to access the local filesystem.
 The client dataset files must be placed in `/greengrass/v2/packages/artifacts-unarchived/com.federated.client/`.

-    - Greengrass also needs access to your AWS login information so that it can upload/download the models from S3.
-To do this...
+      - Greengrass also needs access to your AWS login information so that it can upload/download the models from S3, so you must set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables; see the Client Configuration Options under the Architecture section of this guide above.
+      - We did not test this project on Greengrass V1 as it is not the latest supported version, but theoretically it should work in that environment as well with some simple modifications.

+# Acknowledgments
+This was created as a Master's Project for Tobias J. Park.
 Special thanks to my advisor Dr. Stacy Patterson, and to Timothy Castiglia for help with PyTorch.